Decristofaro History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Decristofaro Notables in all our PDF Extended History products and printed products wherever possible.

 Decristofaro migration to the United States +

 In the immigration and passenger lists were a number of people bearing the name Decristofaro

 Decristofaro Settlers in United States in the 19th Century

-- Marino DeCristofaro, aged 25, who emigrated to the United States from Volturno, Italy, in 1892
+- Marino DeCristofaro, aged 25, who immigrated to the United States from Volturno, Italy, in 1892

-- Salvatore DeCristofaro, aged 36, who emigrated to the United States, in 1892
+- Salvatore DeCristofaro, aged 36, who immigrated to the United States, in 1892

 - Vinzo DeCristofaro, who landed in America, in 1897

 Decristofaro Settlers in United States in the 20th Century

 - Pasquale DeCristofaro, aged 16, who settled in America from S. Shepaus, Italy, in 1904